Image Animation with Perturbed Masks: Experiments

-The main challenge in reanimation is to replace the identity on the driver's mask to that of the source, while keeping on driver's general pose and shape.
-We do that in two steps: (i) the driver's identity is reduced by applying $\tP_{\text{test}}$, (ii) we inject the source's identity using the mask refinement network $\tR$.
-To evaluate the roles of $\tP_{\text{test}}$ and $\tR$, we evaluate three reduced methods: {no\_pert}, {no\_ref} and {no\_id}, where the first, second, or both steps are removed, respectively.
+{\bf Ablation\quad} The main challenge is to replace the identity on the driver's mask with that of the source while keeping on the driver's pose.
+We do that in two steps: (i) the driver's identity is interrupted by applying $\tP_{\text{test}}$, (ii) the refinement network $\tR$ acts to replace the driver's identity with that of the source.
+To evaluate the roles of $\tP_{\text{test}}$ and $\tR$, we evaluate three partial methods: {no\_pert}, {no\_ref}, and {no\_id}, where the first, second, or both steps are removed, respectively.

 Ablation and intermediate results generated by our pipeline are shown in Fig.~\ref{fig:generated_sequences_figure}.
-As can be seen, the generated masks $\vm_s$ and $\tM(\vd)$ capture very accurately the object's pose and shape, and the mask refinement network $\tR$ successfully applies the source's identity to the driver's mask.
-Comparing the generated frame $\vf$ to that of FOMM, we notice that for the Tai-Chi-HD dataset, the pose of the generated body using our method, is much more compatible with that of the driver's, where the model of FOMM generates a distorted body.
-For the VoxCeleb dataset, using our method, the identity of the source is better preserved, as it also reveals a small portion of the teeth, as the driver does.
+As can be seen, the generated masks $\vm_s$ and $\vm_d$ capture very accurately the object's pose and shape, and the mask refinement network $\tR$ successfully apply the source's identity to the driver's mask.
+Comparing the generated frame $\vf$ to that of FOMM, we notice that for the Tai-Chi-HD dataset, the pose of the generated body using our method is much more compatible with that of the driver's, where FOMM's model generates a distorted body.

+For VoxCeleb, using our method, the identity of the source is better preserved, as it also reveals a small portion of the teeth, as the driver does.
 For the BAIR dataset, unlike FOMM, our method was able to inpaint the occluded surface, including the white and blue items on the right of the generated frame.

-Examining the generated frames of the ablation models shows that both steps, identity-perturbation and mask refinement, are critical for our image-animation pipeline.
+Examining the generated frames of the ablation models shows that both steps, identity-perturbation and mask refinement, are critical.
 The frames generated by {no\_pert} and no\_id have significant traces of the driver's identity.
 This is especially clear for VoxCeleb, on the forehead area of {no\_pert} and the general appearance for {no\_id}.
-Similarly, for the Tai-Chi-HD dataset, the frame generated by {no\_ref} contains traces from the driver's environment, and for the other datasets it generates distorted results.
+Similarly, for Tai-Chi-HD, the frame generated by {no\_ref} contains traces from the driver's environment, and for the other datasets, it generates distorted results.